catuy/ctld/_posts/2017-01-01-ANII Framework.markdown

 <!-- trama -->
 <div class="row">
 <div class="column">
-PRISMA is a dynamic portal designed to provide quick and easy access to key national indicators related to Science, Technology, and Innovation in Uruguay.
-As part of the ANII project, my role involved crafting the design strategy, user experience (UX), user interface (UI), and defining the overall product direction.
-The result is an intuitive platform that simplifies the exploration of complex data, making it more accessible to diverse users while aligning with the values of transparency and innovation.
+Trama is a digital platform designed to connect talent, entrepreneurs, researchers, business owners, and investors, facilitating collaboration to enhance research and innovation in Uruguay.
+In this project, my role focused on developing the design strategy, UX, UI, and overall product definition.
+The goal was to create an intuitive, user-friendly environment where stakeholders can easily share projects and experiences, promoting synergy and fostering growth in the national innovation ecosystem.
 </div>
 <div class="column">
 <video autobuffer autoPlay loop muted><source src="/assets/blogimages/trama-0.mp4" type="video/mp4" /></video>